Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 ![Two Nodes with a Channel](TwoNodesOneChannel.png)
 <BR>

 I can put 0, 1 or 2 links in any Channel.
 Let’s add dotted lines to each Channel to represent a slot or a placeholder for a future link.
 My gameboard is much clearer now.
-To create a solution, I can put links on the gameboard anywhere I see an open slot (dashed line) inside a channel between nodes.
+To create a solution, I can put links on the gameboard anywhere I see an open slot (dashed line) inside a Channel between Nodes.

 <BR><BR>
 ![Two Nodes with a Channel and Slots](TwoNodesOneChannelWithSlots.png)